 No need to wear your Sunday best, here in The Big Easy, the only guidance around clothing is to make sure you’re at least wearing something in the restaurant…

 True to the welcoming spirit of its religious past, Hôtel Peter and Paul’s restaurant, the Elysian Bar, is less hotel eatery and more a community space.
 It’s a collaboration with another legendary Marigny haunt, the James Beard Award-nominated Bacchanal Wine Bar, but created as a more upscale drinking and dining option to Bacchanal’s shoes-off cosiness.
 There’s live music every night, and you’ll find party-starter cocktails such as the Mexican Firing Squad (tequila, pomegranate, lime, soda), spritzes, and an extensive brunch and dinner menu.
 The spaces in which to enjoy your meal are nearly as comprehensive as the menu itself: the dainty former parlours, inside a little glass atrium, packed into the minute eight-stool ‘jewel box’ bar, or the outdoor courtyard, ringed by the church bell-towers.
 The church itself, with its towering columns reaching ever upwards to vaulted frescoes and with sublime red, green and yellow light beaming in through the stained-glass windows, is available for dining when it isn’t in use for a wedding, function, art exhibition, yoga class, or town hall community meeting.
-Coffee and pastries are served fresh in the mornings from the adjoining Side Chapel Café, and the Convent houses an ice-cream parlour called Sundae Best.
+Coffee and pastries are served fresh in the mornings from the adjoining Side Chapel Café.

 Frequented by guests and locals alike, the Elysian Bar was recently included in Esquire’s 2021 shortlist of America’s best bars, and also has accolades from the likes of Time and Condé Nast Traveller.
 The murals on the walls of the tiny eight-seat jewel-box bar depict Louisiana’s bald cypress, and the booze list begins with breezy aperitivo cocktails and slides right through to hard liquor.
 It’s the St Charles Punch for us (with brandy, port, lemon and sugar).